-Fund title: Horizon 2020: EU research programme overview
+Fund title: Horizon 2020: EU research programme

 Focus of fund/fund aims:

-Horizon 2020 has €70billion for research and innovation during 2014-2020.
-There is a shift towards market-driven research: developing technological breakthroughs and creating viable commercial products that will have a real impact on today’s society.
+The EU Horizon 2020 programme is the main source of funding for research and innovation and has a €70billion budget for 2014-2020.
+There are opportunities to apply for funding for projects dealing with the full spectrum of scientific and technological research, business innovation, science education and a particular focus on market-driven research – developing technological breakthroughs and creating viable commercial products that will have a real impact on today’s society.

 Horizon 2020 has 3 main themes:

-- Excellent science – for scientific research; career development for researchers; developing world-class research infrastructure
+Excellent science – for scientific research; career development for researchers; developing world-class research infrastructure

-- Industrial leadership – investment in industry-led research and innovation including ICT, advanced materials, nanotechnology; supporting innovative SMEs; access to risk finance
+Industrial leadership – investment in industry-led research and innovation including ICT, advanced materials, nanotechnology; supporting innovative SMEs; access to risk finance

-(There is also an ‘SME instrument’ to help innovative small businesses participate in the programme.
-Please refer to the separate DFN article on the Horizon 2020 SME instrument).
+There is also an ‘SME instrument’ to help innovative small businesses participate in the programme.
+Please refer to the separate DFN article on the Horizon 2020 SME instrument.

 Our recommendation is to start with the ‘Horizon 2020 programme sections’ which gives an overview of what is covered by each theme: http://ec.europa.eu/programmes/horizon2020/en/h2020-sections

-If you are looking for a call under a very specific theme, you may wish to go straight to the ‘Participants Portal’ and use the search facility to find the calls which match your area of interest: http://ec.europa.eu/research/participants/portal/desktop/en/home.html
+If you are looking for a call under a very specific theme, you may wish to go straight to the ‘Participant Portal’ and use the search facility to find the calls which match your area of interest: http://ec.europa.eu/research/participants/portal/desktop/en/home.html

 If you’re new to EU research funding, we would strongly recommend seeking help from one of the UK helpdesks before proceeding.
 Horizon 2020 is an excellent opportunity for funding for large-scale collaborative international projects and asking for help could save a lot of wasted time in trying to navigate the vast amount of information available: